 Level of Difficulty

-Those structural constraints are the result of historical-political developments simultaneously perpetuated by the ruling elites.
-Informal power relations and social networks, traditionally established hierarchical relationships and culturally rooted role expectations make it extremely difficult to effectively overcome structurally ingrained limitations to reform.
+Those structural constraints are the result of historical-political developments perpetuated by ruling elites.
+Informal power relations and social networks, traditionally established hierarchical relationships, and culturally rooted role expectations make it extremely difficult to effectively overcome structurally ingrained limitations to reform.

-Sierra Leone’s direct neighbors – Guinea and Liberia – are fragile, post-conflict states.
-The borders are poorly patrolled, the border regions are operational areas of criminal gangs and smugglers.
-Ethnic loyalties and traditional settlement areas traverse national borders.
+Sierra Leone’s direct neighbors – Guinea and Liberia – are fragile.
+Guinea was subject to a military coup d’état in September 2021.
+Liberia has general elections scheduled for October 2023, which will be highly contested.
+The borders are poorly patrolled, and the border regions are operational areas for criminal gangs and smugglers.
+Ethnic loyalties and traditional settlement areas overlap national borders.
 The potential for a spillover effect in the case of violent conflict in those countries is high.

 Structural constraints